-IMPORTANT UPDATE (29th October 2020): Due to the coronavirus situation, St Nicks is still shut.
-However we are staffing specific drop off sessions.
+IMPORTANT UPDATE (06 May 2021): Due to the coronavirus situation, St Nicks is still shut.
+We are staffing specific drop off sessions, lockdown and tiers allowing.
 These will be scheduled around staff availability and other staff members needs to access the building so they will be on specific dates and times only.
-If you would like to receive the dates and times please send an email to firstname.lastname@example.org to be added to the terracycle mailing list.
-Drop offs outside of these specific sessions are still not possible.
+If you would like to receive the dates and times please subscribe to our mailing list.
+Drop offs outside of these specific sessions are not possible.
+Please do not post items to St Nicks.
 Please help keep our staff safe by not leaving any items at the gate.
-The other collection points listed below are still be open but please check before travelling.
-Please do not post items to St Nicks.
-If you can, store them at home until collections resume.
+The other drop off points listed below are still be open but please check before travelling.
 Any changes to the Terracycle drop ins will be shared via the mailling list.
 Thank you for your co-operation!

-Thanks to a partnership with TerraCycle, we can collect extra plastic materials which are not normally recycled in York – you can download the current list here .
-Please note that materials may be added or taken off the list at quite short notice so please check this page for up-to-date information, and let us know if you start collecting particular materials so that we can inform you if there is a change.
+Thanks to a partnership with TerraCycle, we can accept extra plastic materials which are not normally recycled in York – you can download the current list on this page .
+Please note that materials may be added or taken off the list at quite short notice so please check this page for up-to-date information or sign up to our mailing list above.

-The only items we can collect as part of your kerbside collection if you are on the St Nicks residential list are pens.
+The only items we can collect as part of your kerbside collection if you are on the St Nicks residential list are pens, tassimo discs, squashed pringles tubes and clean aluminium foil.

 Please note that if something is not on the list, such as plastic milk bottle tops or snack bar wrappers, we cannot accept it and will reject such items if brought to us.